erp-texh-2022/etworkk-14.0/doc/cla/corporate/fks.md

 Belgium, 2017-05-03

-fks agrees to the terms of the Dosyt Corporate Contributor License Agreement v1.0.
+fks agrees to the terms of the etwork Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this